usnistgov/NISTIR-8112/NISTIR_Cover_Front.md

 **Origin** |The name of the entity that issues or creates the initial attribute value.| -\<Origin's Name> <br> -"None" **Provider** |The name of the entity that is providing the attribute.|-\<Provider's Name> <br> -"None" **Pedigree** |Description of the attribute value's relationship to the authoritative source of the value.| -"Authoritative" <br> -"Sourced" <br> -"Self-Asserted" <br> -"Derived"
-**Date Consented** | The date on which subject consent for release of the attribute value was acquired. | No restrictions **Acceptable Uses** |Allowed uses for entities that receive attributes.| No restrictions **Cache Time To Live** |The length of time for which an attribute value may be cached.| No restrictions **Data Deletion Date** | Indicates the date the attribute is to be deleted from records.| No restrictions
+**Acceptable Uses** |Allowed uses for entities that receive attributes.| No restrictions **Cache Time To Live** |The length of time for which an attribute value may be cached.| No restrictions **Data Deletion Date** | Indicates the date the attribute is to be deleted from records.| No restrictions